×

 Share the article

-Carotid arteries are the two large blood vessels positioned on the sides of your neck that supply oxygenated blood to your brain, neck and face.
-The usual topic that arises under the discussion of Carotid arteries is the Carotid arteries disease which causes almost 10-20% of strokes
+Carotid arteries are the two large blood vessels positioned on the sides of your neck that supply oxygenated blood to your brain, neck, and face.
+The usual topic that arises under the discussion of Carotid arteries is Carotid artery disease, which causes almost 10-20% of strokes.
+Carotid stenting is a minimally invasive, non-surgical procedure wherein the clogged carotid arteries are opened by dilating them with a balloon (angioplasty) and inserting a metal scaffold to keep them open (stenting).

 Is Carotid Artery A Serious Condition?

-As a result of this disease, initially, the vessels start to narrow reducing the blood flow that eventually buildup plague causing blood clot blockage that ultimately led to fatal strokes.
+As a result of this disease, initially, the vessels start to narrow, reducing the blood flow that eventually builds up plaque, causing blood clot blockage that ultimately leads to fatal strokes.
 One of the ways through which doctors treat carotid artery disease is through Carotid Stenting.

 When Should I Opt For A Carotid Stenting Procedure?

-Carotid stenting and angioplasty may be an appropriate stroke treatment or stroke prevention options if:
+Carotid stenting and angioplasty may be appropriate stroke treatment or stroke prevention options if:

-• You had a narrowing of the carotid artery following radiation for neck tumours.
+• You had a narrowing of the carotid artery following radiation for neck tumors.

 • You’ve already had a carotid endarterectomy and are experiencing new narrowing after surgery (restenosis).